frostnova335-ai/test7/README.md

 const PASSWORDS_NEEDED_MESSAGE = t(
-  'The passwords for the databases below are needed in order to ' +
-    'import them together with the dashboards.
+  'The passwords for the databases below are needed in order to ' + 'import them together with the dashboards.
 Please note that the ' + '"Secure Extra" and "Certificate" sections of ' + 'the database configuration are not present in export files, and ' + 'should be added manually after the import if they are needed.', );
 const CONFIRM_OVERWRITE_MESSAGE = t(
-  'You are importing one or more dashboards that already exist. ' +
-    'Overwriting might cause you to lose some of your work.
+  'You are importing one or more dashboards that already exist. ' + 'Overwriting might cause you to lose some of your work.
 Are you ' + 'sure you want to overwrite?',
 );

 function Welcome({ user, addDangerToast, addSuccessToast }: WelcomeProps) {
+  const currentDate = new Date().toLocaleDateString('en-GB', {
+    weekday: 'long',
+    day: 'numeric',
+    month: 'long',
+    year: 'numeric',
+  });
   const history = useHistory();
   const [dashboardsByCategory, setDashboardsByCategory] = useState<
     Record<string, DashboardItem[]>